How to Allow or Block an Event for a Specific Destination

 You can override this behavior by tweaking the integrations object to allow or block an event from being sent to a specific destination in cloud, device, or hybrid mode.

-The SDK does not persist the integrations field set for an event for subsequent events.
+The Kotlin and Swift SDKs do not persist the integrations field set for an event for subsequent events.
 Therefore, you must pass this parameter every time you want to allow or block an event for a specific destination.

 Allow event for a specific destination